linuxdeepin/deepin-manual/manual-assets/community/deepin-movie/en_US/index.md

 ### Play Films

-You can play films by the following ways:
+You can play films in the following ways:
 - When there are no files in the playlist, click ![play](icon/play_normal.svg) and open the file selector to select a film file.
 - On the Movie interface, right-click or click ![menu](icon/icon_menu.svg) to select **Open file** and open the file selector to select a film file.
 - On the Movie interface, right-click or click ![menu](icon/icon_menu.svg) to select **Open folder**.
 All the audiovisual files in the folder are displayed in the playlist and played in turn.